m-niedzielski/digital-voltmeter/hardware/calculations/calibration.md

 $$ K = 1.035 $$

+This gain-only calibration was not applied, as further investigation revealed the dominant error source to be an incomplete divider model rather than true system gain error.

 ## Model Correction

-Initial apparent gain error was largely caused by omitting the 1 kΩ series protection resistor from the divider model.
+Further investigation showed that the apparent gain error was largely caused by omitting the 1 kΩ series protection resistor from the divider model.
 After updating the divider equation to include Rseries, measured midpoint voltages closely match predictions.

 A model-corrected validation dataset is provided in `testing/results_corrected_divider.csv`.

 At this stage, no additional gain calibration constant is applied.
 Remaining error is expected to be dominated by ADC reference uncertainty and component tolerances.

-## Two-Point Calibration
+## Final Calibration Method: Two-Point Linear Model

-Due to limited available test voltages, calibration for the corrected model was performed using a two-point linear model mapping ADC counts directly to input voltage.
+After correcting the divider model, a two-point linear calibration was selected as the final calibration method due to limited available reference voltage.

 $$ V_{in} = m*ADC + b $$